jpetersen5/school-projects/CSE165/Bricked (Game Project)/README.md

 All code was written on a Linux VM (Ubuntu 20.04) and successfully compiles and runs on Linux, but runs into compilation issues with Windows I wasn't able to fix.

-Presentation slides for the project: https://docs.google.com/presentation/d/1sMxknVl4ysRO-ZLjaOnEujOJyq9PJ75IID8d8BzwqmU/edit?usp=sharing
+Presentation slides with extra details on the project: https://docs.google.com/presentation/d/1sMxknVl4ysRO-ZLjaOnEujOJyq9PJ75IID8d8BzwqmU/edit?usp=sharing